whataboutpets/minimal-mistakes/_posts/cats/2016-01-17-can-cats-be-allergic-to-cat-litter.md

 <img src="{{ site.url }}/assets/images/posts/cats/cat-sneezing.jpg" alt="cat sneezing" class="align-right">

 Cat litters most know for causing allergic reactions with cats are those based on **clay**.
-The reason for this is that clay based litters typically create a lot of dust and, as it happens, dust is a well-known allergen.
+The reason for this is that clay-based litters typically create a lot of dust and, as it happens, dust is a well-known allergen.

 **Fragrances** are also added to cat litter in order to help control odor problems.
 Unfortunately, these fragrances are themselves a potential allergen to which your cat could react.